humanmade/tachyon/README.md

 ## Running the server

 ```
-node server.js
+node server.js [port] [--debug]
 ```

-You should see the server running by default on http://localhost:8080
+With no options passed you should see the server running by default on http://localhost:8080

 ## Usage